DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 Because it's so far in the future, everyone wants more growth to realize value sooner.
 Thiel emphasizes that in Silicon Valley, "we always over-value growth rates and we undervalue durability".

-This also solves another pesky issue for VCs: performance bonuses.
-The culture of banking and finance is that quarterly and annual reports are required.
+This also solves another pesky issue for VCs: *performance bonuses*.
+The culture of banking and finance is that quarterly and annual reports are required to asset performance.
 3 years is a lifetime in banking, and 5-10 years is a career.
 Most people are looking for their next job by then, and want to have received several annual bonuses.
 This is why equity is so vital to successful incubators.

+### Importance of Equity

+Equity ensures the investors are committed to long term outcomes.
+Ownership is vitally important to align incentives.
+Skin in the game matters, as Michael [Dearing][Dearing] likes to point out:

+> "... treat yourself to good equity partners."

-Equity ensures the investors are committed to the long term outcome.
-They have skin in the game, unlike many more-charitable incubators in Toronto.
-Take equity!
-Founders: treat yourself to business partners who are actually invested in your success, it will likely work out better for you.
+In Toronto, many of the incubators act like charities.
+They provide a roof, and guidance, but little money and don't take ownership.
+Investors, mentors, etc, should take equity!
+Get some skin in the game.
+Founders should treat themselves to business partners who are tangibly invested in your success, it will likely work out better for all parties.

 ## OMERS